curl/everything-curl/cmdline/globbing.md

 output file name variables.

 Each "glob" used in a URL gets a separate variable.
-They are referenced as '#[num]' - that means the single character '#' followed by the glob number which starts with 1 for the first glob and ends with the last glob.
+They are referenced as `#[num]` - that means the single character `#` followed by the glob number which starts with 1 for the first glob and ends with the last glob.

 Save the main pages of two different sites: